joakimfors/PyMasVis/doc/manual.md

     Analyze audio file or Spotify URI.

     positional arguments:
-      input                 a file, directory or Spotify URI to analyze
+      input                 a file, directory or Spotify URI (track, album or playlist) to analyze

     optional arguments:
       -h, --help            show this help message and exit